Arizona Marijuana Possession Laws

 Marijuana offenses are the most common of all drug offenses in Arizona.
 Their frequency, however, doesn’t negate their seriousness.
-If you are looking for an attorney that can give you the best results and gain your confidence, call us for a consultation.

 What are the Penalties for Possession of Marijuana in Arizona?